kenreagan/git_python_clone_commandline/README.md

 ## Overview

-This project is a lightweight, Python-based source control system inspired by Git, providing core version control functionality with a focus on simplicity and educational value.
+This project is a lightweight, Python-based source control system inspired by Git, providing core version control functionality with a focus on simplicity it does not work over the network it however works with the local file system.
+I worked on the system for presentation for the pesapal challenge Number 0.

 ## Features